limax2012/meta-custom/README.md

 `/usr/bin/spi_logger` waits to receive score and temperature via SPI before uploading the data to Firebase.

-Setup for Wi-Fi/Firebase credentiald and startup script:
+Setup for Wi-Fi/Firebase credentials and startup script:
 1. Create `/etc/firebase.conf` with the following format:
 ```
 URL=https://flappy-bird-scores-default-rtdb.firebaseio.com/.json